Science at UM [S03-ep25]: Gardening at School

-This week on A l’UM la science, Sylvain Wagnon, researcher at Lirdef, the interdisciplinary laboratory for research in teaching, education, and training, presents his latest book, co-written with Corine Martel, inspector for the French Ministry of Education, Gardening at school to open up to the world.
+This week on "Science at UM," Sylvain Wagnon, a researcher at Lirdef, the interdisciplinary research laboratory in didactics, education, and training, presents his latest book, co-authored with Corine Martel, an inspector with the French Ministry of Education, Gardening at School to Open Up to the World.
 A program co-produced with Divergence FM and broadcast every Wednesday at 6 p.m. on 93.9.

-While liquid skies have been falling on our heads for the past few days, gardeners are celebrating, and not just any celebration: Saint George, Saint Mark, Saint Eutrope, and soon Saint Philip, celebrated between April 25 and May 3, are... the Horsemen of the Cold!
-They mark, especially in our northern regions, the end of the risk of frost and therefore the beginning of planting.
-My grandmother, who used to dig and weed the soil in Normandy, swore by Saint Mamert, Saint Pancras, and Saint Servais, the Ice Saints celebrated on May 11, 12, and 13, due to the north-south time difference.
+While rain has been pouring down on us for the past few days, gardeners are celebrating—and not just any celebration: Saint George, Saint Mark, Saint Eutropius, and soon Saint Philip, celebrated between April 25 and May 3, are… the Knights of the Cold!
+They mark, especially in our northern regions, the end of the risk of frost and thus the start of planting.
+My grandmother, who used to dig and weed the soil in Normandy, swore by Saint Mamert, Saint Pancras, and Saint Servatius—the Ice Saints celebrated on May 11, 12, and 13, due to the north-south time difference.

-In short, it's time to get out your gloves, boots, and hoe!
-And since the garden is never far from the schoolyard, today we're bringing you a program dedicated to school gardens.
-The idea is not new, and carrots, cabbages, and radishes have long been familiar units of measurement for schoolchildren.
-But gardening at school has many other attractions besides learning to count.
-It's a place to discover concepts of chemistry, biology, and history, to draw, to sing, and perhaps to learn to look at nature and your classmates in a different way.
+In short, it’s time to break out the gloves, boots, and trowel!
+And since the garden is never far from the schoolyard, today we’re bringing you a program dedicated to school gardens.
+The idea isn’t new, and carrots, cabbages, and radishes have long been familiar units of measurement for schoolchildren.
+But gardening at school has many more benefits than just learning to count; students will surely discover concepts in chemistry, biology, and history; they’ll draw, sing, and perhaps even learn to see nature—and their classmates—in a new light.

 Co-production: Divergence FM / University of Montpellier